dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 We're going to implement an *IPC manager* to keep track of shared memory.

 At it's heart, our IPC manager is going to be a list of physical memory ranges, with a name attached to each range.
 When we say physical memory *range*, this just refers to a number of physical pages located one after the other (i.e. contiguous).
-Attaching a name to a range lets us identity it, and we can even give some of these names special meanings, like `/dev/stdout` for example.
+Attaching a name to a range lets us identify it, and we can even give some of these names special meanings, like `/dev/stdout` for example.
 In reality this is not how stdout is usually implemented, but it serves to get the point across.

 We're going to use a struct to keep track of all the information we need for shared memory, and store them in a linked list so we can keep track of multiple shared memory instances.